Meditation and Surfing

 So you are looking for summer, sun and adventure?
 If you are ready to say goodbye to the loop of everyday life for a while, why not wave waving to Australia’s balmy ocean wate …

 So you are looking for summer, sun and adventure?
-If you’re ready to say goodbye to everyday grind for a while, why not wave hello to Australia’s warm ocean waters this summer?
+If you’re ready to say goodbye to everyday grind for a while, why not wave hello to Australia’s warm ocean waters this surf exercises ?
 Grab your sunscreen, swimsuits and Australia travel insurance: it’s time for a scenic surf safari.
 Let me tell you about some of my favorite places to ride the beautiful waves in the country below.

 The Pass, Byron Bay (NSW)